-Pinball machines tend to invert The Problem with Licensed Games trope, with most of the popular pinball machines in recent times being all licensed properties.
+Pinball machines tend to avoid The Problem with Licensed Games trope, especially with most machines in recent times being all licensed properties.
 Of course, the economics of pinball are completely different than that of most home video games — instead of selling many copies of software for $50, the pinball manufacturers are selling $6,000 machines to movie theaters, arcades and other public venues that are trying to sell casual plays for a few quarters, so it's perhaps not that surprising that licenses do well.
-In addition, the development cycle of a pinball machine, at 6 to 12 months, is much shorter than that of a video game, where a well-polished modern one will take years.
-(For instance, each main series Pokémon game takes 4 to 6 years.)
-This shorter time allows pinball developers to avoid the issue of advance knowledge that's subject to change.
-Add that to pinball tables not needing a large amount of information from the source material and that one can easily design a playfield and attach practically any theme to it, and you get a type of game whose quality of its licensed products is based entirely on the competence of its makers.
+In addition, the development cycle of a pinball machine (at 6 to 12 months) is much shorter than that of a video game, which allows pinball developers to avoid the issue of advance knowledge that's subject to change.

 The last commercially produced pinball machine from a major manufacturer without a license in mind was in 2001 (High Roller Casino, if you care — as of December 2008, there have been 21 licensed games made since).
 To be fair, this does not consider games from smaller "boutique" manufacturers, such as Pinball Manufacturing's Big Bang Bar (2006), WhizBang's Whoa Nellie!
 Big Juicy Melons (2011), or Spooky Pinball's America's Most Haunted (2014).

 The Wrestling Games based on WWE tend to be very well done, and are the major driving force behind the genre.
 Of course, in North America at least, they tend to make up about 90% of the genre, so if they didn't drive it, nobody would.